 When kids attend colleges in climates colder than the ones they grew up in they have to learn to dress for chilly winters.
 Here are some suggestions for what your kids need to stay warm during those long cold Midwest and Northeast winters.
 These popular winter coats and other accessories make great holiday gifts, as well!

-We receive a small amount of compensation from some of the links in this post which allows us to pay our writers.
-Thanks!
+We receive a small amount of compensation from purchases made through some of the links in this post.

 When it comes to keeping warm, functionality trumps fashion so be careful to purchase items that really do the job.
 Those lovely fashionable knit gloves are great but they won’t keep your fingers toasty.
 Keeping dry is also a key to staying warm so get as much waterproof material as you can.
 Layers are key especially for students who will be going in and out of buildings all day.

 These jackets for young men and women are extremely practical and durable.
 They have a fleece lining and a waterproof and windproof outer shell, meaning your student will have the option to layer up or down.

 Canada Goose Jackets

 Canada Goose jackets are legendary in their durability and popularity.
 These winter coats are expensive but are incredibly warm and super-stylish.